bushvin/hass-integrations/mopidy-CHANGELOG.md

 # Change log

 All notable changes to this project will be documented in this file.

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [2.3.5] - 2024-05-29

+### Fixed

+- fix issue with async method called from a non async method and HA complaining about it

 ## [2.3.4] - 2024-01-26